ScottW514/terraform-provider-datapower/docs/data-sources/tam.md

 - `returning_user_attributes` (Boolean) Select whether the registry returns users attributes for successful authorization requests.
 When set, the registry returns user attributes.
 - `ssl_key_file` (String) Select the location of the key file for TLS communication.
 To be available for selection, files must have .kdb as their file extension.
 Generally, these files are in the cert: directory or the sharedcert: directory.
 - `ssl_key_stash_file` (String) Select the location of the key stash file for TLS communication.
 To be available for selection, files must have .sth as their file extension.
 Generally, these files are in the cert: directory or the sharedcert: directory.
+- `tam_az_replicas` (Attributes List) <p>Replicas indicate the network location of remote authorization servers.
+You must configure at least one replica.
+You can configure additional replicas for failover purposes.</p><p><b>Note:</b> If you uploaded a file that was created previously, it must define at least one replica.</p> (see [below for nested schema](#nestedatt--result--tam_az_replicas))
 - `tam_choose_nist` (String) In FIPS mode, there is a mandatory NIST compliance level to select.
 Select a level that is compatible with the corresponding Access Manager servers and registry servers.
 Note that the NIST and NSA options are available only in Access Manager versions 7.0 and later.
 - `tam_fed_dirs` (Attributes List) Specify a list of federated directories.
 Each entry describes a unique set of LDAP suffixes and LDAP server.
 Federated directories define all the suffixes that can be searched for user identities. (see [below for nested schema](#nestedatt--result--tam_fed_dirs))
+- `tam_ras_trace` (Attributes) <p>Trace logging is a useful debugging tool.
+By default, trace logging is not enabled.
+Trace logging collects large amounts of data in a short amount of time and might result in a significant performance degradation.
+Enable trace logging only at the direction of IBM Support.</p><p>When enabled, the DataPower Gateway creates two trace files for each library.
+The DataPower Gateway writes the files cyclically.
+Double the size of the files to obtain the total allowable file size.</p>
+  - CLI Alias: `tam-ras-trace` (see [below for nested schema](#nestedatt--result--tam_ras_trace))
 - `tam_use_basic_user` (Boolean) Control whether to support basic users in the client.
 When enabled, you can use LDAP user entries for authentication or authorization without importing them into the ISAM domain.
 - `tam_use_fips` (Boolean) Select whether the secure communication between the Access Manager client and the authorization server runs in FIPS mode.
 - `tam_version` (String) <p>Select the Access Manager client version to use.
 The default value is Default.</p>
-- `tamaz_replicas` (Attributes List) <p>Replicas indicate the network location of remote authorization servers.
-You must configure at least one replica.
-You can configure additional replicas for failover purposes.</p><p><b>Note:</b> If you uploaded a file that was created previously, it must define at least one replica.</p> (see [below for nested schema](#nestedatt--result--tamaz_replicas))
-- `tamras_trace` (Attributes) <p>Trace logging is a useful debugging tool.
-By default, trace logging is not enabled.
-Trace logging collects large amounts of data in a short amount of time and might result in a significant performance degradation.
-Enable trace logging only at the direction of IBM Support.</p><p>When enabled, the DataPower Gateway creates two trace files for each library.
-The DataPower Gateway writes the files cyclically.
-Double the size of the files to obtain the total allowable file size.</p>
-  - CLI Alias: `tam-ras-trace` (see [below for nested schema](#nestedatt--result--tamras_trace))
 - `use_local_mode` (Boolean) Select whether to create a local copy of the policy database.
 Set this property to cache the policy database locally instead of accessing the remote policy server.
 This property must match the behavior defined in the configuration files for the Access Manager client.
 - `user_no_duplicates` (Boolean) <p>Control whether to allow duplicate principals.</p><ul><li>When enabled, the search for basic users covers all suffixes to ensure that no users with the same name are found.
 If duplicate principals are found in this client, the system returns an error.</li><li>When disabled, the search for basic users ignores possible duplicates.
 By default, duplicate principals are not allowed.</li></ul>
 - `user_principal_attribute` (String) Specify the attribute that identifies the basic user in the LDAP user entry.
 The default value is uid.